07shriyab/Airbnb/README.md

-# Airbnb Data Science Project

 ## Our focus Problem

-What are the main factors influencing Airbnb prices in London?
+<p align="center"> What are the main factors influencing Airbnb prices in London? </p>

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for